-lwi Muaūpoko Location Kingsgate Hotel 110 Fitzherbert Avenue PALMERSTON NORTH Date Saturday, 23 June 201 Saturday, 23 June 2012 Start time ~5pm Finish time ~7:40pm Chair Rauru Kirikiri (The Fa cilitator) Observer(s) Michael Hollis (Te Pun i Kōkiri, Poli cy) Presenter(s) Mark Moses (Project N Authority) ∕lanager, Mu ıaupoko Tribal Attendance Total of ~20 people, including 1 TPK observers and 10 Muaūpoko Tribal Authority Trustees. people were arriving and leaving throughout the hui, so this is an approximate number.
-Purpose To provide information The proposed N Mandate strategy; The Treaty settlem luaūpoko and Tribal Authority draft Agenda Karakia Mihimihi Hākari whakanoa Presentation / Question &amp; Answers Karakia whakamutunga Presentation Introductory comments from the Facilitator.
-The Presenter provided a PowerPoint presentation to the hui which was followed closely.
-Questions and comments After the PowerPoint presentation, questions were called for.
-To note, Kererua Savage was in attendance on behalf of TPK to answer any questions directed at the Crown.
-Below is a summary of questions and comments: Q1: An attendee que the mandate process nat the timeframes on • aūpoko Tribal Authority require agreement from the Crown and iwi members.
+lwi Muaūpoko Location Kingsgate Hotel 110 Fitzherbert Avenue PALMERSTON NORTH Date Saturday, 23 June 201 2 Start time ~5pm Finish time ~7:40pm Chair Rauru Kirikiri (The Fa cilitator) $\gamma{\wedge}\gamma{1}$ Observer(s) Michael Hollis (Te Pun i Kōkiri, Poli cy) Presenter(s) Mark Moses (Project N Authority) Manager, Mu iaupoko Tribal Attendance Total of ~20 people, Muaūpoko Tribal Aut TPK observers and 10 tees. people were arriving and leaving throughout the hui, so this is an approximate number.
+Purpose To provide information and answer questions about: The proposed Muaūpoko Tribal Authority draft Mandate strategy; and The Treaty settlements process generally Agenda Karakia Mihimihi Hākari whakanaa Hākari whakanoa Presentation / Que stion & Ansv vers \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Karakia whakamutunga Presentation Introductory comments from the Facilitator.
+CK, The Presenter provided a PowerPoint presentation to the hui which was followed closely.
+Questions and comments for.
+To note, Kererus behalf of TPK to ans a Savage v wer any qu , questions were called was in attendance on estions directed at the estions and comments: Q1: An attendee que the mandate process nat the timeframes on A1: It was explained that the Muaūpoko Tribal Authority require agreement from the Crown and iwi members.
 It was explained that there was a desire to have the mandate process finished by the end of 2012.